Bmcart3/Homework1/README.md

+In this project, I was tasked with improving the accessibility of the Horiseon webpage.
+This involved many small changes to allow screen readers and various technologies to give more information to sight impaired users.
+These changes included adding alt attributes to images and also including a more descriptive title.
+I also took the time to replace many nonsemantic tags with semantic tags to improve readability of HTML code.
+In the CSS file, there were many classes that had identical styling which I was able to consolidate into one class.
+After consolidating, I was able to rearrange these to be in a more intuitive and logical order to make it a bit easier to read through.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.